zenml-io/zenml/examples/quickstart/README.md

 - Track model hyperparameters and metrics in an experiment tracking tool
 - Measure and visualize train-test skew, training-serving skew, and data drift

-**New to MLOps?** Then you might want to start with our [**ZenBytes**](https://github.com/zenml-io/zenbytes) lesson series instead where we cover each MLOps concept in much more detail.
-This quickstart assumes you are already familiar with basic MLOps issues and just want to learn how to approach them with ZenML.
+**New to MLOps?** You might want to start with our [**ZenBytes**](https://github.com/zenml-io/zenbytes) lesson series instead where we cover each MLOps concept in much more detail.
+This quickstart assumes you are already familiar with basic MLOps concepts and just want to learn how to approach them with ZenML.

 ## :cloud: Run on Colab
 You can use Google Colab to see ZenML in action, no signup / installation required!